robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

            END
        END

-There can be multiple nesting levels and one loop can contain several loops:
+There can be multiple nesting levels and loops can also be combined with other control structures:

 .. sourcecode:: robotframework

    *** Test Cases ***
-   Example
+   Multiple nesting levels
        FOR    ${root}    IN    r1    r2
            FOR    ${child}    IN    c1   c2    c3
                FOR    ${grandchild}    IN    g1    g2